-The Dietetic Program at Ouachita Baptist University is a Didactic Dietetic Program and has been granted accreditation status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL, 60606-6995, 312-899-0400, ext.
+The Nutrition and Dietetics Program at Ouachita Baptist University is a Didactic Program in Nutrition and Dietetics (DPND) and has been granted accreditation status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL, 60606-6995, 312-899-0400, ext.
 5400, a specialized accrediting body recognized by the Council for Higher Education Accreditation and the US Department of Education.
 The program is designed for students wishing to pursue careers as registered dietitians.
-The Didactic Program in Dietetics is the first step in the process of becoming a registered dietitian.
+The Didactic Program in Nutrition and Dietetics is the first step in the process of becoming a registered dietitian.
 Students completing the program must complete a dietetic internship before they are eligible to take the Registration Examination for Dietitians.
 Please note that requirements of the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics may change and may take effect immediately.
 Their requirements supersede OBU catalog listings.

-Mission of the Didactic Program in Dietetics
+Mission of the Didactic Program in Nutrition and Dietetics

-Through excellence in teaching, research, and service, the Didactic Program in Dietetics prepares students to meet the changing needs of individuals, consumers, and communities.
+Through excellence in teaching, research, and service, the Didactic Program in Nutrition and Dietetics prepares students to meet the changing needs of individuals, consumers, and communities.
 Consistent with the University and the J. D. Patterson School of Natural Sciences, this mission is implemented through instruction, research, and service.
-The mission of the Didactic Program in Dietetics is to:
+The mission of the Didactic Program in Nutrition and Dietetics is to:

-- Provide students with a comprehensive knowledge of the interrelationships of food, nutrition, and health based upon the integration of principles from a variety of disciplines; - Provide students interested in the dietetics profession with an American Dietetic Association (ADA) accredited didactic academic program in preparation for entrance into a dietetic internship or approved pre-professional practice program; - Provide students interested in food service systems management and nutrition-related professions with knowledge, skills, and training in the areas of food, nutrition, and management; - Prepare students interested in graduate study with the knowledge and skills for completion of advanced degree programs; and - Inspire students to have a commitment to life-long learning and to Christian leadership and service in all areas of life.
+- Provide students with a comprehensive knowledge of the interrelationships of food, nutrition, and health based upon the integration of principles from a variety of disciplines; - Provide students interested in the dietetics profession with an accredited (ACEND) didactic academic program in preparation for entrance into a dietetic internship; - Provide students interested in food service systems management and nutrition-related professions with knowledge, skills, and training in the areas of food, nutrition, and management; - Prepare students interested in graduate study with the knowledge and skills for completion of advanced degree programs; and - Inspire students to have a commitment to life-long learning and to Christian leadership and service in all areas of life.

-Goals of the Didactic Program in Dietetics
+Goals of the Didactic Program in Nutrition and Dietetics

-The Didactic Program in Dietetics at Ouachita Baptist University allows students to master the CADE Foundation Knowledge Requirements and Learning Outcomes while earning a BS.
+The Didactic Program in Nutrition and Dietetics at Ouachita Baptist University allows students to master the ACEND Core Knowledge Requirements while earning a B.S.
 Degree.
-The Didactic Program in Dietetics will enable students to acquire essential knowledge, skills, and dispositions in this academic discipline for successful careers, advanced studies, and student leadership.
-The goals of the Didactic Program are:
+The Didactic Program in Nutrition and Dietetics will enable students to acquire essential knowledge, skills, and dispositions in this academic discipline for successful careers, advanced studies, and student leadership.

+Program Goals: